influxdata/telegraf/plugins/inputs/sqlserver/README.md

 Elastic pool metrics can be collected from any database in the pool if a user for the `telegraf` login is created in that database.
 For collection to work, this database must remain in the pool, and must not be renamed.
 If you plan to add/remove databases from this pool, create a separate database for monitoring purposes that will remain in the pool.

+> Note: To avoid duplicate monitoring data, do not collect elastic pool metrics from more than one database in the same pool.

 ```sql
 GO
 CREATE USER [telegraf] FOR LOGIN telegraf;